rnsavinelli/requests-aws-iam-auth/README.md

 It is advisable to use the original version of this package if your use case involves using your local configuration.

+### Contributors

+All contributors can be found under the [insights/contributors](https://github.com/rnsavinelli/requests-aws-iam-auth/graphs/contributors) section.

 ### References
 - https://github.com/jmenga/requests-aws-sign
 - https://github.com/MateusAmin/requests-aws-iam-auth